 A Healthy Salivary Flow

-Saliva contains antibodies that fight viral pathogens like the common cold and HIV.
-It also contains enzymes that kill bacteria in a variety of ways, including degrading bacterial membranes, disrupting vital bacterial enzyme systems, and inhibiting some bacteria's growth and metabolism.
+Saliva contains antibodies that combat viral pathogens like the common cold and HIV.
+It also contains enzymes that eliminate bacteria through various means, such as breaking down bacterial membranes, disrupting essential bacterial enzyme systems, and hindering the growth and metabolism of certain bacteria.

 Dental Plaque & Infection

 Your mouth houses over 500 species of bacteria that are constantly forming dental plaque, a sticky, colourless film that clings to your teeth and causes a variety of health problems.